wagtail/wagtail/docs/building_your_site/frontenddevelopers.rst

 Rich text (filter)
 ~~~~~~~~~~~~~~~~~~

-This filter is required for use with any field that generates raw HTML e.g ``RichTextField``.
-It will expand internal shorthand references to embeds and links made in the Wagtail editor into fully-baked HTML ready for display.
+This filter takes a chunk of HTML content and renders it as safe HTML in the page.
+Importantly it also expands internal shorthand references to embedded images and links made in the Wagtail editor into fully-baked HTML ready for display.

+Only fields using ``RichTextField`` need this applied in the template.

 .. code-block:: django